-\Data based upon \Data based upon wages and employment averages for Dental Assistants in California: www.onetonline.org.
-Completion, Placement, and Licensure available on website at www.riversidesce.org.
+\Data based upon \Data based upon wages and employment averages for Dental Assistants in California: www.labormarketinfo.edd.ca.gov.

 During this course, students will be provided with quality training and instruction by experienced dental professionals who are certified educators in the Health Science and Medical Technology industry.
 This course is designed to give students real-life, clinical training while working with patients and dental staff members to enforce students' success.
 During these experiences, students will be guided and supervised as they learn to employ the techniques and skills they learn throughout the course.
 Upon completion of the course, students will have the skills and knowledge to work in the dental industry and have a career as a dental assistant or dental front office business assistant, including financial coordinator, schedule coordinator, treatment coordinator, dental x-ray technician or dental supplies manufacturer representative.
 In addition, this course offers American Heart Association (AHA) Basic Life Support (BLS) Healthcare Provider CPR certification.
 This course prepares students to successfully meet the license requirements and pass the Dental Board of California registered dental assistant exam and is recognized by the Dental Board of California as a fully approved Registered Dental Assistant program.